TishkSuran/Naive_Bayes_Sentiment_Analysis/README.md

 <br>

 ### What is Baye's Therom?
-As previously mentioned, the Naive Bayes Classifier is based on Bayes' Therom, thus it is a logical step to first explain Bayes Therom for those who are not familiar.
+As previously mentioned, the Naive Bayes Classifier is based on Bayes' Theorem, thus it is a logical step to first explain Bayes Theorem for those who are not familiar.
 Bayes' Therom is a fundamental principle in probability theory.
 It provides a way to update probabilities based on new evidence.
 The therom can be expressed mathematically as follows:

 $\ P(A|B) = \frac{P(B|A) \cdot P(A)}{P(B)} \$